gagan8605/Employee-Management-System/README.md

 http://localhost:3000
 ### API Endpoints
 ### Authentication
-POST /api/signup: Registers a new user with a username and password.
+"POST /api/signup: Registers a new user with a username and password."
 POST /api/login: Authenticates the user, returning a JWT token on success.
 Employee Management (Protected Routes)
 GET /api/employees: Retrieves a list of all employees.